Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 **5.1 Intertheoretic reduction and the integration challenge**

 - *Intertheoretic reduction*: solves the integration challenge by reducing the various theories of cognitive science to a fundamental theory (similar to how we could unify the physical sciences by reducing them all to physics).
 It relates between laws at different levels of explanation.
-It is a translation in a sense.
+It's a translation in a sense.
 - The integration challenge isn’t unique to cognitive science, other sciences also face a similar problem.
 - *Fundamental science*: scientific disciplines that deal with the most basic levels of organization in the natural world.
 - How do the non-fundamental scientific disciplines relate to the most fundamental one?